dcaro/spinnakerhackfest/README.md

 In order to deploy here are the steps to follow:

 1- Create a Service Principal name
+  A. Using the az cli, login to your subscription.
+  B. Run the script ./create_spn.sh passing in the name of your subscription as a parameter (-n parameter).
+See script for usage documentation regarding optional parameters.

 2- Create a resource groups